freshstart-aus/freshstart-wa/content/services/Housing.md

 ## Transitional Housing

 Fresh Start has limited transitional housing available for clients.
 Participation is determined on a case-by-case basis.
-We have houses available for men and women.
+We have houses available for both men and women.

 Our [Northam Recovery Program](/services/rehabilitation) is also available for men.